-Both sections of the ski resort, Kellaria (Κελλάρια) and Fterolakka (Φτερόλακκα), can be reached from the road, which connects Arachova to Agoriani.
+Both sections of the ski resort, Kellaria (Κελλάρια) and Fterolakka (Φτερόλακκα) can be reached from the road, which connects Arachova to Agoriani.
 From Agoriani, drive for 12 km on that road and then turn left for another 10km to the first section, Kellaria (1750m).
-The roads are well signed, as people come here mainly to visit the ski resort.
+The roads are well-signed, as people come here mainly to visit the ski resort.
 One can leave his car there and take the lift for the higher facilities (1950m).
 A lift connects the Kellaria facilities with the other section, Fterolakka (1850m).
-Alternatively, the two sections are connected by a 6km long road.
-The car parking of Fterolakka is at 1650m and from there a lift takes visitors up to the 1850m facilities.
-There is a road that goes all the way up if one wants to drive, but it is in a poor condition and full of big pot holes.
+Alternatively, the two sections are connected by a 6 km-long road.
+The car parking of Fterolakka is at 1650m, and from there, a lift takes visitors up to the 1850m facilities.
+There is a road that goes all the way up if one wants to drive, but it is in poor condition and full of giant potholes.

 Purple lines: on foot roads only.
 Yellow line: Kellaria-Fterolakka road.
 Green line: from car park to Fterolakka road (with caution due to the state of the road).

-During summer the lifts do not operate and everything is closed and looks neglected, but the views of the mountains around are really nice and it worth the short drive up here.
-Fterolakka is easier to be reached from the town of Amfikleia or from Polydrosos village.
+During summer, the lifts do not operate, and everything is closed and looks neglected, but the mountains' views are lovely and worth the short drive up here.
+Fterolakka is easier to be reached from the town of Amfikleia or Polydrosos village.